The Most Common Questions About Statins

 • Fish oil – Taking fish oil or eating fatty fish like salmon, tuna, sardines, or anchovies can increase HDL cholesterol (the “good: cholesterol) levels that protect the heart.
 However, fish oil may also modestly increase LDL (the “bad” cholesterol) in these same studies, which doesn’t make it a viable natural statin option.

 • Red yeast riceRed yeast rice is a fermented rice that has been associated with decreased cholesterol levels.
 It often contains a compound called monacolin K that was previously found in statins.
 This ingredient was seen to cause liver damage, and so now any red yeast rice containing more than trace amounts of it has been taken off the market.
-And since monacolin K is the ingredient said to provide the cholesterol-lowering benefits, without it it is likely not effective.
+And since monacolin K is the ingredient said to provide cholesterol-lowering benefits, without it it is likely not effective.

 Red yeast rice is considered a supplement, and so it is less heavily regulated than medications like statins.
 Because of this, there is no way of knowing how much monacolin K is present in most red yeast rice products, and thus taking them poses a potential risk.